 The Complaint Handling Code says you must log and acknowledge within 5 working days, with a further 10 working days from this point to respond for stage 1.
 Does ‘day 1’ count as the day of receipt or the following day?

 The clock would start from the point that it was received from the organisation, that essentially being ‘day 0’.
 The next working day being ‘day 1’.

 How does working hours impact acknowledging times?
 If a complaint is received after 5pm, does 'day 1' count as the day after in that instance?

 Working hours will depend on the organisational arrangements and opening hours.
 If a complaint is received after opening hours, then we’d expect the complaint to be logged the next working day (which would be day 0).

 Must a landlord provide access to its complaints procedure through all the channels listed in the Code?

-The Code requires information about complaints to be on a landlord’s website.
-What is the position of a small landlord which does not have a website?
+The Code requires the complaints policy and process to be on a landlord’s website.
+What if a landlord does not have a website?

-Do landlords have to respond to a complaint via the route it was made?
+Do landlords have to respond to a complaint via the method it was made?